-How Waste Industry Consolidations Impact Your Business
+Waste Industry Consolidations – How It Impacts Your Business

 Growing monopolies in the waste management industry

 Clients of waste management companies going through a consolidation are often left confused and frustrated.
 It’s typical for businesses to experience cost increases as a result of consolidation.
-It’s also common to experience service interruptions, which can impact daily operations and in turn, their customers.
+It’s also common to experience service interruptions, which can impact daily operations and in turn, their own customers.

 Benefits of working with an independent management company